-The Condemnation and Tax Certiorari Committee supports creating a new assessed value threshold - obligating a TC309 Accountant's Certification - at \$5,000,000 and establishing a value adjustment every five years to ensure timely increases in the threshold going forward.
+The Condemnation & Tax Certiorari Committee supports Int.
+No. 1038-2018, which would create a new assessed value threshold - obligating a TC309 Accountant's Certification - at \$5,000,000.
 This overdue update will allow ordinary properties to obtain substantive review of their property tax assessments and thereby provide equal protection under the law without the financial burdens currently imposed.
-The Committee supports Int.
-No. 1038-A-2018 and urges the City Council and Mayor to swiftly enact the bill.
+The Committee approves of the annual value adjustment also incorporated in the bill, although the increase from \$1,000,000 to \$5,000,000 to account for past inflation is the more pressing need at present.